top of page

 4. Instructional Design Models: Gagne's Instructional Design, Dick and Carey's Model, ASSURE Model, ADDIE Model, Morrison, Ross, Kalman and Kemp's Model, and Hannafin and Peck's Model

 If you are a language educator who intends to produce eloquent language users through four process discoveries, consider becoming a Web-based Cognitive Language Instructor or WeCLI.
-WeCWI supports language development in terms of linguistic perspective (literacy and language discoveries) and non-linguistic perspective (cognitive and psychological discoveries).
+WeCWI supports language development from a linguistic perspective (literacy and language discoveries) and a non-linguistic perspective (cognitive and psychological discoveries).
 Web-based Cognitive Instructor, or WeCLI, is a language educator who wishes to become a web-based instructor to develop eloquent language users through four distinct processes with associated findings.

 1. Read & Write: